-We have incurred net losses in each reporting period since our inception, including net losses of \$15.1 million and \$32.5 million for the years ended December 31, 2016 and 2017, respectively, and \$22.7 million and \$34.9 million for the nine months ended September 30, 2017 and 2018, respectively.
-As of September 30, 2018, we had an accumulated deficit of \$97.1 million.
+We have incurred net losses in each reporting period since our inception, including net losses of \$52.2 million, \$32.5 million, and 15.1 million for the years ended December 31, 2018, 2017, and 2016, respectively.
+As of December 31, 2018, we had an accumulated deficit of \$114.4 million.

 We have invested significant financial resources in research and development activities, including for our preclinical and clinical product candidates.
 We do not expect to generate revenue from product sales for several years, if at all.
-The revenue we currently generate from our collaboration arrangement with AbbVie Biotechnology, Ltd. (AbbVie) is variable and limited in amount based on such arrangements.
+The revenue we currently generate from our collaboration arrangement with AbbVie is variable and limited in amount based on such arrangements.
 For our collaboration with AbbVie, we recognize collaboration revenue by measuring the progress towards complete satisfaction of the performance of obligation measured as the program costs are incurred.
 The amount of our future net losses will depend, in part, on the level of our future expenditures and revenue.
 Moreover, our net losses may fluctuate significantly from quarter to quarter and year to year, such that a period-to-period comparison of our results of operations may not be a good indication of our future performance.